dentremor/Software-Defined-Infrastrucure/doku.md

 ```

 Now we can configure the LDAP Account Manager `http://sdi3a.mi.hdm-stuttgart.de/lam/templates/config/index.php`.
-The default master password for `Edit general settings` is `Iam` and should be changed to something secure.
+The default master password for `Edit general settings` is `lam` and should be changed to something secure.

-The password for `Edit server profiles` is also `Iam`.
+The password for `Edit server profiles` is also `lam`.
 Here we can edit `TLS` and a `List of valid users`:

 ![](images/lam1.png "Screenshot")